reganmeloche/rac-prototype/README.md

 python app.py
 ```

-If using Docker, then simply run `docker-compose up`
+If using Docker, then simply run `docker-compose up`.

+Navigate to `localhost:5000` to access the app.